3-Braincellss/braincells-shell/doc/src/apps/cat.md

         :return: Returns the output queue.

     `validate_args(self)`
-    :   Checks whether the given args are appropriate for the application.
+    :   Ensures the options are valid.
+        :raises AppRunException: If any option is given.